-The results from his bee study have been found to be reliable as when others have recreated it, they have found similar results.
-This consistency (reliability) in findings allowing us to be more certain that the results are trustworthy and valid.
+- The results from his bee study have been found to be reliable as when others have recreated it, they have found similar results.
+This consistency (reliability) in findings allows us to be more certain that the results are trustworthy and valid.

-Another limitation is the use of glass hives.
+- Another limitation is the use of glass hives.
 Bees do not normally live in such hives and this may have affected their behaviour however subsequent research that has replicated the study using wooden hives has had similar results.
-Other arguments for their behaviour by researchers is that in order to find food, bees may also use cognitive maps based on their memory of landmarks.
+Another argument for their behaviour by researchers is that in order to find food, bees may also use cognitive maps based on their memory of landmarks.

 Properties of human communication not present in animal communication

 Human communication and animal communication may share some similar properties, but only human communication contains all properties.
 These are known as the design features of language.

 Two properties unique to human language and communication is productivity and displacement.